Kotlin/KEEP/proposals/stdlib/hex-format.md

     public class NumberHexFormat internal constructor(
         val prefix: String,
         val suffix: String,
-        val removeLeadingZeros: Boolean
+        val removeLeadingZeros: Boolean,
+        val minLength: Int
     ) {

         public class Builder internal constructor() {
             var prefix: String = ""
             var suffix: String = ""
             var removeLeadingZeros: Boolean = false
+            var minLength: Int = 1
         }
     }
 }
 ```

 `BytesHexFormat` and `NumberHexFormat` classes hold format options for `ByteArray` and numeric values, correspondingly.
-`upperCase` option, which is common to both `ByteArray` and numeric values, is stored in `HexFormat`.
+The `upperCase` option, which is common to both `ByteArray` and numeric values, is stored in `HexFormat`.

 It's not possible to instantiate a `HexFormat` or its builder directly.
 The following function is provided instead:
 ```
 public inline fun HexFormat(builderAction: HexFormat.Builder.() -> Unit): HexFormat
 ```

+Additionally, two predefined `HexFormat` instances are provided for convenience:
+* `HexFormat.Default` - the hexadecimal format with all options set to their default values.
+* `HexFormat.UpperCase` - the hexadecimal format with all options set to their default values,
+  except for the `upperCase` option, which is set to `true`.

 ### Formatting